-What’s more, there’s a standard width which corresponds to the maximum number of persons of the building.
-For example, in the Approved Document B, the recommended width is 750 mm for a maximum of 60 occupants and 1050 mm when there is a maximum of 220 persons.
+What is more, there’s a standard width which corresponds to the maximum number of persons in the building.
+For example, in Approved Document B, the recommended width is 750 mm for a maximum of 60 occupants and 1050 mm when there is a maximum of 220 persons.
 If the number of occupants is higher than 220 people, then the width of the door rises by 5 mm for each person.

 Basically, every fire rated door has a certification label.
 Usually, such labels or plugs are placed on top or on the side of the door.
 Without a certification mark, you can’t be sure that the particular door is really fireproof and therefore you should report the issue to the person responsible for the property’s safety.

 What you can do to check whether a door is certified is to use the selfie function on your phone’s camera or a mirror.
 Ensuring your door is fireproof certified will prevent possible misunderstandings and incidents.